sagemath/trac_to_gh/Issue 5543.md

 # Issue 5543: [with patch, needs review] RealIntervalField parents are not unique

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5543

 Original creator: cwitty